nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Done ✓

+- [x] indexing a reference to an array returns a reference to the element. maybe add a new SyntaxTokenValue like ArrayIndexRef { mutable, array, index }
+- [x] allow constant propagation for immutable statics
 - [x] the symbol table should have a reference to functions' bodies to evaluate constant function calls
 - [x] pushscope and popscope ir instructions should take into account removed stack variables
 - [x] merge && into &, || into |, and ! into ~ in the IR code.
 Boolean logic operators just flip the bits, so we could use bitwise operators instead